Business Support and Mentoring

 No, you do not have to take up mentoring.
 However, we highly recommend that all of our loan recipients participate in mentoring, as most studies show a positive link between business survival and engagement with mentoring support.
 You are able to choose what amount of support will work best for you and how frequently you want to meet your mentor.
 We understand that sometimes life and business is busy but don’t underestimate how powerful this external guidance and support can be.

 No, your mentor is there to provide general guidance and cannot provide specific advice such as debt counselling.
-Please talk to your Finance Partner if you are concerned about missing an upcoming loan repayment, or have already missed a loan repayment, and visit our Loan repayments FAQ section for further guidance on external services that can also help.
+Please talk to your Finance Provider if you are concerned about missing an upcoming loan repayment, or have already missed a loan repayment, and visit our Loan repayments FAQ section for further guidance on external services that can also help.